 Naturalization is the legal process through which a foreign citizen or national can become a U.S. citizen.
-In order to be naturalized, an applicant must first be qualified to apply for citizenship.
-Then, he or she must complete an application, attend an interview, and pass an English and a civics test.
-Upon successful completion of these steps, the applicant takes an oath of loyalty, and becomes a citizen.
+In order to be naturalized, an applicant must first meet certain criteria to apply for citizenship.
+Then, the applicant must complete an application, attend an interview, and pass an English and a civics test.
+Upon successful completion of these steps, the applicant takes an oath of allegiance, and becomes a citizen.

-The U.S. Citizenship and Immigration Services (USCIS) states that applicants for naturalization must be:
+Before you can apply for naturalization in the United States, you'll need to meet certain eligibility requirements.
+U.S. Citizenship and Immigration Services (USCIS) states that applicants for naturalization must be:

 Completing Your Application